Rashidapp/Armory_Documentation/dev/contribute.md

 > You can also use a Git GUI client for the Git related tasks if you don't want to work from a command line.
 [Here](https://git-scm.com/downloads/guis) is a list of many clients.

+A more detailed explanation can be found here: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork

 ## Local Armory setup

 When working on Armory patches, it is useful to setup the SDK locally and apply your modification there.